You have these brag tags but now what?! Let me give you my top tips to starting the year off right with brag tags.

 You have your brag tags all prepped, so what’s the next step?
 Find yourself a storage system that works for you.
 I have seen many options used such as the ones below.
 The one that I highly recommend is the 64 Drawer Brag Tag system that you can get off Amazon.
 Click below for my affiliate link:

-The reason that I love this drawer organizer system is because I can get 64 different brag tags to fit and store nicely.
+The reason I love this drawer organizer system is because I can get 64 different brag tags to fit and store nicely.
 I also love that it can be delivered to my front door in just two days.
 Gotta love Amazon Prime!
 One question I often get when it comes to my drawer organizer is how I made the drawer labels.
 Simply cut an existing brag tag until it fits on the front of the drawer and tape it down.

 Brag tags can be displayed in many different ways as well.
 Most teachers prefer to have the kids collect their brag tags on necklaces.
 Then the necklaces are hung on the wall or on the side of the students’ desk.
 I use these editable name tag templates for my brag tag display.
 Some teachers use an assigned number for each student.
-The necklace chains that I recommend are from Amazon.
+The necklace chains that I recommend are from School Life.
 Click below for my affiliate link:

 I have also seen teachers use library pockets stapled to a bulletin board, key rings, and pocket charts.
+So many great ideas!